 The governments answer to a well-regulated militia is the United States National Guard, a volunteer reserve force that was activated country-wide in 1903.
 The National Guard falls under both the Department of the Army and Department of the Air Force and receives adequate government support as part of the annual national defence budget.
 In times of domestic hardship, the National Guard can be activated by the state governors or the President.

 This has happened throughout the nation’s history, most recently being as a protective force within cities affected by intense rioting during the ongoing race-relations driven social unrest.
-The same social unrest that has led to the National Guards activation has done the same with the less conventional militia movements throughout the US.
+The same social unrest that has led to the National Guards activation has done the same with the less conventional patriot movement aligned militias throughout the US.
 These controversial groups have their own mission and are subject to questioning in terms of legitimacy and legality.
 Nevertheless, the American Militia and Patriot Movements are currently growing in strength and numbers.

-The modern militia movements are still rather young compared to their ancestral counterparts.
-The motivation behind their creation was two domestic events that resulted in a governmental intervention.
+The modern patriot movement is still rather young compared to its ancestral counterparts.
+The motivation behind its contemporary creation was two domestic events that resulted in a governmental intervention.

 The first of those two events was Ruby Ridge, an 11-day standoff taking place in Idaho from the 21st of August 1992 to the 31st of August 1992.
 Ex-Green Beret Randy Weaver was a man who subscribed to a doomsday-Esque conspiracy theory derived from fundamentalist religious practices he and his family practised.
 His thought of impending doom led Weaver and his family to move off the grid onto a remote property in Idaho.